OopDevs/OpenRevise2/README.md

 - TODO: add features

+**WARNING: At this point in time, OpenRevise2 is a massive work-in-progress!
+Do not use in production!**

+**It is still highly unstable, you have been warned.**

 ## Extend OpenRevise

 TODO: guide to make new pages in OpenRevise and other tidbits in Wiki

 ## Credits